-There are selection of different batteries that will work with the Crafty, but the three with the most installed user reviews are:
+There are selection of different batteries that will work with the Crafty, but the one with the most installed user reviews is:

-(the following three links are eBay affiliate links and I get a small commission if you use them to buy your batteries)
+(the following link is an eBay affiliate links and I get a small commission if you use it to buy your battery)

 - The battery I used is the “NCR18650PF 10A High Drain Li-ion 2900mAh Battery w/ Tabs”